Scalable magnetic resonance fingerprinting: Incremental inference of high dimensional elliptical mixtures from large data volumes: High Dimensional Mixtures of Elliptical Distributions

 \subsection{Gaussian scale mixture (GSM) distributions}

-Scale mixtures of multivariate Gaussian distributions are an important subclass of elliptical distributions whose definition is recalled below.
+Scale mixtures of multivariate Gaussian distributions, also referred to as normal/independent distributions \citep{Lange1993}, are an important subclass of elliptical distributions whose definition is recalled below.
 Scale mixtures of Gaussians share good properties with Gaussian distributions.
 They are tractable, lead to tractable inference procedures and provide more robust results, in contrast to Gaussian distributions that usually suffer from sensitivity to outliers. \begin{definition}[Elliptical Distributions (ED)] A continuous random vector $ \Yv \in \mathbb{R}^M$ follows a multivariate elliptical symmetric distribution if its probability density function (pdf) $p(\yv)$ is of the following form (see \citet{cambanis} or \citet{kelker}),

 where $\Sigmab \in \mathbb{R}^{M \times M}$ is the scale matrix with determinant $|\Sigmab|$, $\mub \in \mathbb{R}^M$ is the location or mean vector, $C_{p,g}$ is a normalizing constant such that the pdf $p(\yv)$ integrates to one.
 The non-negative function $g$ is called the density generator and determines the shape of the pdf.
-When $\Yv$ has density (\ref{eq:ed}), we write $\Yv \sim \mathcal{E}_M\left(\mub, \Sigmab, g\right)$. \end{definition} Note that the scale matrix $\Sigmab$ is not necessarily equal to the covariance matrix, $\Sigmab$ is proportional to the covariance matrix if the latter exists.
+When $\Yv$ has density (\ref{eq:ed}), we write $\Yv \sim \mathcal{E}_M\left(\mub, \Sigmab, g\right)$. \end{definition} Note that the scale matrix $\Sigmab$ is not necessarily the covariance matrix, $\Sigmab$ is proportional to the covariance matrix if the latter exists.
 The pdf of the multivariate normal distribution is a special case of ED with $g(u) = \exp(-u^2/2)$.
 Another member of the elliptical family is the multivariate Student distribution.
 This distribution is well-studied in the literature \citep{kotz2004multivariate} and admits a useful representation as a Gaussian scale mixture.
 Denoting ${\cal N}_M(\yv; \mub,\Sigmab)$ a $M$-variate Gaussian distribution with mean $\mub$ and covariance matrix $\Sigmab$, a Gaussian scale mixture distribution is a distribution of the following form.